-- Instant Expert: Justified since information can be downloaded directly into the breain.
+- Instant Expert: Justified since information can be downloaded directly into the brain.

 - Messianic Archetype/Composite Character: While he is deliberately designed to be Jesus of their era, he also takes cues from Buddha, founder of Buddhism:

-- He leaves all of his worldly possessions behind, to go on a quest, in which at the end he comes upon a world-view epiphany, aka Obtain Enlightenment; then spends time as a humble teacher.
+- He leaves all of his worldly possessions behind to go on a quest, in which at the end he comes upon a world-view epiphany (aka Obtains Enlightenment), then spends time as a humble teacher.